crd150/crd150.github.io/hw_guidelines.md

 The proper workflow for each assignment will be

 1. Go through the step-by-step lab guide.
-2. Save the R Markdown assignment template linked to each assignment in an appropriate folder.
+2. Save the R Markdown assignment template linked to each assignment in an appropriate folder on your hard drive.
 3. Open this R Markdown file in RStudio.
 4. In this document, answer all the assignment questions.
 * Most of the questions will ask you to run code.
 Show that code in an R Markdown chunk.
 Bottom line: Any code you used to get a result should be in your assignment.